 4. Test the product in its actual conditions of use

-The prototypes of the previous phase, are taken directly to test them with potential consumers.
-Generally, the products go through an Alfa test, that is, the internal test of the company that generated them among its creators and employees.
+The prototypes of the previous phase, taken directly to test them with potential consumers.
+Generally, the products go through an Alfa test.
+That is, the internal test of the company that generated them among its creators and employees.

 5. Test the product under laboratory conditions

-Once the beta test is over, the product is subjected to artificial laboratory conditions, where adverse environmental conditions can be simulated, for example, the saline chamber, to see how much moisture level a refrigerator door or a specific piece of furniture can support.
+Once the beta test is over, the product subjected to artificial laboratory conditions, where adverse environmental conditions can be simulated.
+For example, the saline chamber, to see how much moisture level a refrigerator door or a specific piece of furniture can support.

 6. Test the product with the final consumer

-Finally, once the product has passed all these tests and the documentation has been generated to launch the product, a pilot batch is made that is monitored directly in the field with the first customers.
+Finally, once the product passed all these tests the documentation generated to launch the product.
+A pilot batch is made & monitored directly in the field with the first customers.
 After this process, you can complete the launch of formal production.

-As you can see, having a good idea is not enough to have a product in the market.
+As you can see, having a good idea is not enough to have a product on the market.
 It was a good idea to go to the Moon, but only NASA could have made it possible.
-Proof of concept makes the magic of moving from an idea to a physical product that can be touched, tested or felt.
+Proof of concept makes the magic of moving from an idea to a physical product that can be touched, tasted or felt.
 If this works, you must then go through various tests to reach the final consumer.
-All these processes allow us to reduce the uncertainty in the creation of new products, and ensure success in the market, ensuring our investment and our future profits.
+All these processes allow us to reduce uncertainty in the creation of new products.
+It ensures success in the market, ensuring our investment and our future profits.